-Village Community Development District No. 8 (the District) was established on September 28, 2004 for the purpose of planning, financing, constructing, operating, and maintaining certain community-wide infrastructure for a community development district located entirely within Sumter County, Florida.
-The District was created by Sumter County Commission Ordinance No. 04-36 pursuant to the provisions of Chapter 190.005, Florida Statutes, and operates within the criteria established by Chapter 190.
+Village Community Development District No. 12 (the District) was established on September 3, 2011 as Wildwood Springs Community Development District for the purpose of planning, financing, constructing, operating, and maintaining certain community-wide infrastructure for a community development district located entirely within Sumter County, Florida.
+The District was created by the City of Wildwood, Florida Ordinance No. 02011-09, pursuant to the provisions of Chapter 190.005, Florida Statutes, and operates within the criteria established by Chapter 190.
+On July 11, 2016, the name of the District was legally changed to Village Community Development District No. 12 by the City of Wildwood Ordinance No. 02016-07 and its boundaries were amended.
 The District is governed by a five-member Board of Supervisors.
 As of September 30, 2024, each member of the Board of Supervisors is an elected resident of the District.

-The District boundary consists of approximately 1,098 acres in Sumter County.
-The development includes construction of 5,193 residential units.
+The District boundary consists of approximately 1,483 acres in the city limits of Wildwood.
+The development includes construction of 6,202 residential units.
 The land within the District is part of the active adult retirement community known as "The Villages".
-The Villages of Lake-Sumter, Inc. was the developer and initial owner of the property within the District.
-All 5,193 units in the District have been completed by the Developer.
+RP Fenney, LLC. was the Developer of Phase I and The Villages Land Company, LLC was the Developer of Phase II and III.

-The Villages continues to be developed by the Developer; a family-owned business established for the single purpose of developing The Villages.
+The Villages continues to be developed by the developer; a family-owned business established for the single purpose of developing The Villages.
 Today, The Villages spans approximately 90 square miles across the borders of Lake, Sumter and Marion Counties, the City of Wildwood, the City of Fruitland Park, the City of Leesburg and the Town of Lady Lake, Florida, with a population of approximately 153,000.
 Development is currently underway in the south end of The Villages.

 The financial statements of the District have been prepared in conformity with U.S. Generally Accepted Accounting Principles (GAAP) as applied to governmental units.
 The Governmental Accounting Standards Board (GASB) is the standard-setting body for establishing governmental accounting and financial reporting principles.
-As defined by GASB, the financial reporting entity is required to include the primary government, organizations for which the primary government is financially accountable and other organizations for which the primary government is financially accountable and other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
+As defined by GASB, the financial reporting entity is required to include the primary government, organizations for which the primary government is financially accountable and other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
 Blended component units, on the other hand, are reported in a separate column in the statement of net position to emphasize they are legally separate from the government.